The Prowler (1981 film): Filming

 Initially, Zito had wanted to shoot The Prowler in Avalon, California, where it is set, but later decided to shoot the film in Cape May, New Jersey instead, which he felt had a "ghost town quality".
 The film was shot over a period of six weeks, which each consisted of six days' work, beginning in October 1980.
 Contemporaneous newspaper reports cite a budget of between $400,000 and $500,000, though Zito has stated that the film ultimately cost $1 million to produce.
 During production, the film had the working title Graduation.

 The Inn at Cape May served as the building that appears in the dance sequences, while the Emlen Physick Estate served as the Chatham house, where the film's last act takes place.
 The dormitory sequences were filmed inside the historic Chalfonte Hotel.
+The Franklin Street Civic Center served as a school gynmnasium featured in the film.

 Special effects

 Tom Savini designed the special effects for the film's elaborate murder sequences.
 Because the film's death sequences were so special effects-intensive, the shooting schedule was crafted to prioritize the filming of them specifically, with whole days dedicated to one death sequence.